Pregnancy Calendar: 26 Weeks Pregnant

 If you’re finding yourself having to urinate much more frequently than normal (that would be urinating like every 10 minutes instead of every 15 thanks to a certain someone sitting on your bladder), you might have a urinary tract infection.
 Again, see your doctor.
 Usually a simple “pee in this cup” can tell you for sure.

 Deep breath!
 Air sacks are developing in your baby’s lungs, which means it just might be possible for your baby to take a breath at the end of this week.
 The air sacks (technically called alveoli) will continue to grow for the next nine years.
 The membrane that keeps the alveoli separate from the blood vessels is now thin enough to allow for that oxygen–carbon dioxide exchange we call breathing.
 Other highlights this week:

 The retina completes the development of its normal layers this week—all the better to see you with.
 Well not you, per se, because her eyes are still sealed shut and it’s really dark in there, but your baby’s eyes are now fully developed.

-Brainwaves for the auditory and visual systems are detectable in baby's noggin this week.
-That means baby's brain is registering things like sound and light.
-She can't understand what any of it means yet, but she's on track to comprehend an entire episode of Blue's Clues
+Brainwaves for the auditory and visual systems are detectable in baby’s noggin this week.
+That means baby’s brain is registering things like sound and light.
+She can’t understand what any of it means yet, but she’s on track to comprehend an entire episode of Blue’s Clues in no time!

 As hearing continues to develop, your baby will start to recognize your voice.
 One hint that your karaoke rendition of “Bohemian Rhapsody” is not the best would be when the baby starts banging on your gut.
 Your bambino will also start to recognize your partner’s voice.
 He may feel silly talking to your stomach, but assure him that somebody other than you is definitely listening.
 Research has shown that newborns actually recognize familiar sounds after birth.
 Proof that your baby has been paying attention all along.